 how to brand yourself as an entrepreneur

 It seems like everyone and their cousin’s dog’s best friend’s owner is starting a business in your industry these days.
 How are you supposed to stand out in a saturated market?
 What actually makes a brand unique?
 Is being extraordinary impossible at this point?
 How do you make your business feel different?
 IS THERE ANY HOPE AT ALL?!?
-Yes, and good news: it’s actually a lot simpler than you think.
-In this post I’m letting you in on how to brand yourself as an entrepreneur with three secrets to making your brand unique!
+Yes, and I’ve got great news: it’s actually a lot simpler than you think.
+In this post I’m letting you in on how to brand yourself as an entrepreneur with three surprising steps to making your brand unique!

 Before we get into it though, I want to remind you that building a genuine brand is simple but never easy.
-True brand clarity work requires a certain amount of of self-reflection and intentionality, but I swear on my cold leftover pizza it will ALWAYS be worth it.
-The more your brand empowers you to be yourself, the easier it will be to run your business the way you actually want.
+True brand clarity work requires self-reflection, intentionality, and of course strategy, but I swear on my cold leftover pizza it will ALWAYS be worth it.
+The more your brand empowers you to be yourself, the easier it will be to create captivating content, get the attention of your ideal clients, and run your business the way you actually want to.
 And isn’t that the point?!
-I DIGRESS.
+Okay, I DIGRESS.
 Let’s do this.

-Did I just turn you off with the phrase “deeper purpose?”
-I mean even I threw up in my mouth a little bit.
-But I promise I’m not tryna get all spiritual on you, and this is an affirmation-free zone.
+Are you rolling your eyes at the phrase “deeper purpose?”
+I know, I know, I know.
+But I promise the brand advice you’ll find here on the asia dore blog is actionable and practical!
 What I mean by finding your deeper purpose is simply this: make your work about more than just what you technically do.

 Not ever.
 Okay, just so we’re clear.

-If you’ve already given some thought to this, consider this your official GOLD STAR STICKER!
-Now take this time to put it into words.
+If you’ve already given some thought to this, consider this your official gold star sticker!
+I’m going to challenge you to articulate your thoughts by putting them into actual words.
 And if you have absolutely no idea what I’m talking about, here are some questions to get you thinking about what your deeper purpose might be:

-- Why does what you sell actually matter?
+Why does what you sell actually matter, beyond the literal problem it solves?

 Technically: You care for children during the day.